 A bumped passenger is, according to the US Department of Transportation’s website, entitled to:

-cash compensation, not just a voucher, and a seat on a later flight.
+cash compensation, not just a voucher and a seat on a later flight.
 Bumped passengers whose travel is delayed for at least an hour are entitled to up to $1,350 in compensation, with the amount based on the length of the delay and the one-way price of the ticket.

 Not long ago, United Airlines received bad publicity (justifiably) when they involuntary bumped a doctor off of one of its flights.
 (They also shockingly got airline police to drag the passenger off the plane physically!)

+The rules to follow if you are voluntarily or involuntarily bumped are complex; however, I would recommend that Fifty-Plus Nomads considering volunteering to be bumped.
 No one in the press noted that many travelers volunteer to be bumped.